 Bede House Association pursues its charitable aims through the work of a number of projects, which respond to the pattern of needs at any one time.
-During the year to 31 March 2018 the following projects and services were operating:
+During the year to 31 March 2019 the following projects and services were operating:

 - Learning Disabilities Services, which aims to help adults aged 18 and over who have learning disabilities to develop their skills, confidence and independence through a variety of social, artistic, educational, sporting, training, voluntary work and employment opportunities. - Youth Adventure Project, which aims to help children and young people aged 8 to 19 to discover their potential during their transition from childhood to adulthood through evening youth clubs, detached youth work on local housing estates, holiday programmes and educational work in schools. - The Starfish Domestic Violence Project, which aims to help victims of domestic abuse, and their children, to live safer lives by providing practical and emotional help individually and through peer support groups. - Bede's Community Engagement work, which aims to help local people to be active in improving life in the community.
-Bede does this by creating volunteer opportunities, by making its premises available for community activities and by its new community research project with Millwall Football Club
+Bede does this by creating volunteer opportunities, and by making its premises available for community activities.
+Bede's two year community research project with Millwall Football Club was completed in March 2019.

 In addition, Bede provides premises for the Tower Christian Centre (who worship each week at the Bede Centre), the charity Siblings Together and an Aikido Club run by Aikido Alive, Bermondsey.
-We also provided financial management services to neighbouring charity Time and Talents until most of this function was taken in house in April 2018.
-Bede continues to provide their payroll service.